-Supplier participation in IOU resource solicitations.
-Suppliers submitted anywhere from 1 to 26 offers In Chapter 1 (Market Evolution) the Value (4-7 on average) typically yielding hundreds of individual offers in each procurement.
-Offers spanned third-party-owned and utility-owned projects, projects across all grid domains, and standalone and co-located projects-although with a higher concentration in standalone transmissionconnected installations.
+Suppliers submitted anywhere from 1 to 26 offers (4-7 on average) typically yielding hundreds of individual offers in each procurement.
+Offers spanned third-party-owned and utility-owned projects, projects across all grid domains, and standalone and co-located projects-although with a higher concentration in standalone transmission-connected installations.